How To Create An Effective Exercise Routine For Your Lifestyle

 If you are categorized as obese, then you will probably need some advice from a doctor or nutritionist before embarking on a weight loss journey, but if you're looking to shed between 5 and 25 pounds, you can start here.

-"One of the main mistakes us women make when we suddenly decide we're going to get into shape is having so many great expectations for ourselves that we just can't keep up.
-We end up feeling like a failure when we fall short of our big plans."
+"One of the main mistakes us women make when we suddenly decide we're going to get into shape is having so many great expectations for ourselves that we just can't keep up."

 Let's talk about food.You may lose weight starving yourself for a week initially, but if you keep playing that game you're just going to lose and gain over and over again.
 You may actually end up gaining weight as your body tries to overcompensate for being deprived of calories.